cloudstack-llc/msty-docs/content/1.features/prompts-library.md

 ### Importing Prompts

 If you would like to import prompts, you can do so by clicking on the **Import Prompts** button that appears when you select the ellipsis menu next to **Add New Prompt**.
+Find the parent folder you'd like to import on your local machine and select it.
+Ensure that you have the below file structure before importing.

-#### Use the following structure to import your prompts
+**File structure**

 - Parent Folder Name (this can be any name you'd like): ie - `my-custom-prompts`
   - Subfolder Name (this will be used as the prompt name): ie `Short Description`